Freehold Criminal Defense Lawyer

 As if the possibility of fines and imprisonment weren’t bad enough, any trace of a criminal record can have drastic consequences for your future.
 Whether you’ve been charged with a minor drug-related offense or a violent crime, you need to do everything you can to avoid a conviction.

-The first step toward beating your charges is contacting a Freehold criminal defense lawyer from Clark & Clark, LLC.
+The first step toward beating your charges is contacting a Freehold criminal defense lawyer from Clark, Clark & Noonan, LLC., LLC.
 We pride ourselves on providing an aggressive defense for our clients, and we never back down—no matter how strong the prosecution’s case might be.

 Steep Legal Penalties for Crimes in New Jersey